rchanrenous/42_projects/so_long/README.md

 ### Examples

-The `map/` directory contains a couple maps:
+The `map/` directory contains a couple of maps:
 ```
 ./so_long maps/map.ber
 ./so_long maps/map2.ber